Kids in Space 2024 State and Territory Winners (Updated)

 Congratulations also to Camperdown College (team 1) for winning the peer prize as voted on by students.
 They designed a Space Sucker to solve the problem of space debris.
 It filters the space junk, melts it and brings it back to earth to be recycled into usable objects.

-Thanks to our special guests, esteemed judges, WIN News Ballarat TV and The Ballarat Times.
+Thanks to our special guests, esteemed judges, WIN News Ballarat TV and The Ballarat Times

-WA Kids in Space | Mercy College
+WA Kids in Space | Joseph Banks Secondary School

 The judges were Jenny Gull, STEM Program Manager, Perth Observatory; Leanne Cunnold, CEO, AROSE; Ariane Platell, CEO, QL Space; Laura Potts, Communications and Events Manager, Fogerty Foundation; Dylan Devenish, Senior Operations Assessor, Australian Space Agency; and Charlene Dmonte, Manager (Strategic Engagement and Communications) ICRAR.